gt-c/Simple-Discord.js-Command-Handler/README.md

 All references to classes come directly from the classes added onto the handler function.
 This means that you are able to easily extend these classes, either by access their prototype directly, or if you wish, redefining them, e.g. `handler.Call = <class-object-here>`.
 However redefining them is **not** recommended, and if you do so without being fully aware, it may cause some internal issues.
 ### Command Layouts
 Already have existing command layouts, and you don't want to bother switching all `command.info.name` references to `command.id`?
 Simple, check out the `customProps` option that can be supplied to the [handle function's options](#handle-options).
+### Other
+Other forms of custom traits are
+- custom & multiple prefixes
+- custom command error handling
+- options for loading categories, allowing bot input, etc.

+If you have any suggestions for this dependency feel free to [leave an issue](https://github.com/gt-c/Simple-Discord.js-Command-Handler/issues) with your idea!

 # API
 Documentation may not be complete.
 If you find something undocumented make a pull request on [the repository](https://github.com/gt-c/Simple-Discord.js-Command-Handler).